zxc308/P4-tutorials/p4app-exercises/p4runtime.p4app/README.md

 ![topology](./topo.png)

-In this exercise, you will be interacting with some of the classes and methods in the `p4runtime_lib` directory.
+In this exercise, you will be interacting with some of the classes and methods in the `p4runtime_lib` directory (absolute directory `~/tutorials/p4app-exercises/p4app/docker/scripts/p4runtime_lib`, or `../p4app/docker/scripts/p4runtime_lib` relative to this exercise's directory).
 Here is a summary of each of the files in the directory:
 - `helper.py`
   - Contains the `P4InfoHelper` class which is used to parse the `p4info` files.
   - Provides translation methods from entity name to and from ID number.